All Episodes

 Obama needed oil-soaked beaches to make his propaganda points.

-Obama needs pictures of pelicans immersed in oil.
+Obama needs pictures of pelicans immersed in oil so he can continue his jihad against oil.

-He needed the photo-ops if he was going to stop any further offshore oil production in our lifetimes.
+He needed the photo ops if he was going to stop any further offshore oil production in our lifetimes.

-And now he's got them.
+And now he's got them because nobody wants this.

 And the more he can make it look like this is always going to happen when you drill offshore.